 Fusner handed me the AN/323 headset, and I put it on.

-“You and Kilo will probably be safe down here for a time because we’re going to be taking the attack to the enemy we already hit once,” I said to Morgan, stepping closer so our faces were only a few feet apart.
+“You and Kilo will probably be safe down here for a time because we’re going to be taking the attack to the enemy we already hit once,” I said to Captain Carter, stepping closer so our faces were only a few feet apart.
 “Now, you can stay here or you can take the attack to the enemy with us, either way you may get badly mauled because they’ve probably got close to a battalion of men.
 Twenty less than they had earlier, though.
 It’s your choice.
 If you stay here we’re not coming back for you.”

 I turned to speak into the AN/323 headset.